OpenNebula/docs/source/provision_clusters/edge_clusters/onprem_cluster.rst

 Step 1.
 Check your hosts
 --------------------------------------------------------------------------------

 Before we start we need to prepare the hosts for our on-prem cluster.
 We just need a vanilla installation of Ubuntu Focal with root passwordless SSH access.
-In this tutorial we'll use ``host01``, ``host02`` and ``host03``.
+In this tutorial we'll use ``host01`` and ``host02``.

 .. prompt:: bash $ auto

     $ ssh root@host01 cat /etc/lsb-release
+    Warning: Permanently added 'host01,10.4.4.100' (ECDSA) to the list of known hosts.
+    $ cat /etc/lsb-release
+    DISTRIB_ID=Ubuntu
+    DISTRIB_RELEASE=20.04
+    DISTRIB_CODENAME=focal
+    DISTRIB_DESCRIPTION="Ubuntu 20.04.3 LTS"

+    $  ssh root@host02 cat /etc/lsb-release
+    Warning: Permanently added 'host02,10.4.4.101' (ECDSA) to the list of known hosts.
+    $ cat /etc/lsb-release
     DISTRIB_ID=Ubuntu
     DISTRIB_RELEASE=20.04
     DISTRIB_CODENAME=focal